ayakamon/BR-RSV-MV/README.md

 * main.R is the script to run.

 ### 1) ve_fit.R
-* Codes to esimate waning protection of RSVpreF during infancy using the phase 3 trial data (Mujai et al. RSVVW'24).
+* Codes to esimate waning protection of RSVpreF during infancy using the phase 3 trial data from Munjai I. Protection Against Infant Illness with a Bivalent RSVpreF Vaccine in Pregnancy: Final Analysis.
+RSVVW’24; 2024 Feb 15; Mumbai.
 * Data used are embedded in the codes.

 ### 2) RSV_burden.R